AtlasBuggy/Naboris/README.md

 # Naboris
 This is the code repo for my tiny robot "Naboris." <br />
-Learn how to build your own version here: https://www.instructables.com/id/Do-it-yourself-Autonomous-Tiny-Robot/
+Learn how to build your own version here: https://www.instructables.com/id/Do-it-yourself-Autonomous-Tiny-Robot/ <br />
+See it in action! https://www.youtube.com/watch?v=e5529u88afc

 ![Alt text](/naboris/static/naboris-small.jpeg)